OpenCyphal/pydsdl/README.md

 ### Data type model

 DSDL data types are modeled through the following Python types.
+The user application should not instantiate them directly.
 All of them share the same common ancestor `DataType` and the naming pattern `pydsdl.*Type`:

 * `DataType` - the root class; it also inherits from `pydsdl.Any`, since DSDL types are also values.